-There’s no denying how difficult it can end up being to be married to a narcissistic woman, and going through a New Jersey divorce with this type of individual can be even more difficult.
+There’s no denying how difficult your life can be if you end up married to a narcissistic person and going through a divorce in New Jersey with this type of individual can be even more difficult.
 You may constantly feel off balance throughout the divorce because you cannot predict what your narcissistic wife will say or do next to get what she wants.

-“Narcissistic personality” is defined as displaying any kind of lack of empathy towards others, as well as showing signs of being self-centered, arrogant, demanding, manipulative and having a blatant disregard for the truth.
-Women who are known to suffer from this personality disorder are 100% certain that they constantly are deserving of special treatment, from everyone.
+“Narcissistic personality” is defined as displaying any lack of empathy toward others, as well as showing signs of being self-centered, arrogant, demanding, manipulative, and showing blatant disregard for the truth.
+Individuals known to suffer from this personality disorder are 100% certain that they always deserve special treatment from everyone.

-Female narcissists are very much like male narcissists in that they may come off as very charismatic and even charming while in public, but that all changes behind closed doors when any type of facts somehow conflict with her otherworldly perspective.
+Female narcissists are very much like male narcissists in that they may come off as very charismatic and even charming while in public, but all that changes behind closed doors when facts conflict with their perspectives or desires.

-Although it’s relatively known that males make up the majority of society’s narcissists, there are simply certain stereotypes surrounding females that in a way downgrade or hide their narcissistic tendencies.
-When a woman displays haughty or selfish behavior many men may simply assume she’s a “diva” or “daddy’s girl”; and men are always much less likely to report any kind of physical or emotional abuse because they feel shame, and they may excuse the poor behavior.
+Although males make up the majority of society’s narcissists, there are certain female stereotypes that downplay or mask their narcissistic tendencies.
+When a woman displays haughty or selfish behavior, many men may simply assume she’s a “diva” or “daddy’s girl.”
+Men are much less likely to report any kind of physical or emotional abuse because they feel shame, and they may excuse the poor behavior.